tmhglnd/total-serialism/README.md

 Rand.urn(12, -3, 3);
 //=> [ -3, 1, -1, 2, 0, -2, 2, -2, 0, -1, -3, 1 ]
 ```

+Make a new array by randomly choosing values from another array

 ```js
 // Choose random items from an array provided, uniform distribution